yemiadesola/tcp-socket-programming/README.md

 Compile instruction: gcc -o server tcpserver.c
 Run: ./server 9999
 Note: You can use any port of your choice.
-In my project I use 9999 as port number
+In my project I use 9999 as port number Also, the file that will be downloaded should be created into the VM with the server program

 Client Side